mislav/smartmeter-bridge/README.md

 ```

 This is useful, for example, to relay data from a P1 port of a DSMR smart meter for house utilities (electricity and gas)
-to a remote machine on the same network; for example one running Home Assistant that aggregates data related to energy usage.
+to a remote machine on the same network; for example one running [Home Assistant][ha] that aggregates data related to energy usage.

 ```mermaid
 flowchart LR